alfin-ardian/tugas-personal-2/README.md

 ## Overview

+This React Native project is a part of Binus University coursework.

+Project Description:
 This is a simple React Native project that demonstrates the integration of Google Maps, Redux state management, and React Native Paper UI components.
 The project provides a starting point for developers looking to build mobile applications that involve maps, state management, and a consistent user interface.

 ## Features